dragonjet-labs/yii2-opengraph/README.md

-# yii2-opengraph
+# Open Graph for Yii 2.x
-Open Graph implementation for Yii 2
+Open Graph implementation for Yii 2 which adds valid meta tags to your HTML output.